webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 device.queue.writeBuffer(...) // update uniform buffer 2 with data for object 2
 device.queue.writeBuffer(...) // update uniform buffer 3 with data for object 3
 ...
-// execute commands that draw 100 things, each with their own uniform buffer. device.queue.submit([commandBuffer]);
+// execute commands that draw 100 things, each with its own uniform buffer. device.queue.submit([commandBuffer]);
 ```